Frank Power (basketball): Boston public schools

 Power was the head basketball and football coach of Mission High School in Roxbury, Massachusetts, during the 1940s and 50s.
 He briefly coached football and basketball at St. Sebastian's High School in Newton, Massachusetts, before returning to Mission High.

 Power worked as a guidance councilor at Boston Technical High School and assistant headmaster at English High School of Boston.
 He was the headmaster at Charlestown High School during the school's busing crisis.
 Power stepped down as CHS headmaster in 1975.
 He later held the same position at the Occupational Resource Center and the Boston Business School.

 Personal

 Power's cousin, Mike Power was a quarterback at Boston College from 1986 to 1989.

 Death

-Power died on June 4, 1985, in Athy, Ireland at the age of 62.
-He suffered a massive coronary while teaching basketball to a group of students.
+Power suffered a massive coronary while teaching basketball to a group of students and died on June 4, 1985, in Athy, Ireland.